vu-societal-analyics/societal-analytics-lab-website/blogs.md

 # Blog Posts

-Here you can find useful information about xxx...
+Here you can find useful information about how to use VU IT infrastructure.